 The use of chemical or olfactory cues is central to communication between elephants.
-They often raise their trunks up to sniff the air, or use the tips of their trunks to explore the ground (especially for urine spots, urine trails and fecal matter) as well as to sniff the genitals, temporal glands, or mouths of other elephants.
+Elephants often raise their trunks up to sniff scents carried in the air, or use the tips of their trunks to explore the ground (especially urine spots, urine trails and fecal matter) as well as to sniff the genitals, temporal glands, or mouths of other elephants.
 Chemical communication provides an energetically efficient and long-lasting signal.

 Sources of odours used in chemical communication between elephants include urine, faeces, saliva and secretions from the temporal gland, a large multi-lobed sac with an orifice mid-way between the ear and eye.